ThFriedrich/LCOI_local_crystalline_orientation_identifier/README.md

 The example images for the rectangular and 2-fold hexagonal local order are adopted with permission from experimental data produced in the research group of Prof. Rafal Klajn.

+# Installation
+The LCOI_CrystalAnalysis application can be used in one of the following ways:

+## Option 1 – Installable App

+- Download the file: LCOI_CrystalAnalysis.mlappinstall
+- Open the file in MATLAB.
+This will install the app and make it accessible from the Apps tab in the MATLAB interface.

+## Option 2 – Run Without Installation

+- Download the following files: LCOI_CrystalAnalysis_exported.m and all required external function files (.m files used by the app).
+- Make sure these files are located in the same directory or added to your MATLAB path.
+- Launch the app from the MATLAB Command Window using: app = LCOI_CrystalAnalysis_exported;

+## Option 2 – Run Via AppDesigner

+For making adjustments to the code one may:
+- Download the files: LCOI_CrystalAnalysis.mlapp and all required external function files (.m files used by the app).
+- Make sure these files are located in the same directory or added to your MATLAB path.
+- Open the app using the MATLAB AppDesigner.

+The application was developed using the 2021b MATLAB version and might not be compatible with earlier versions.
+The application uses the Image Processing toolbox and the Parallel Computation toolbox.